iflytek/cino/README_EN.md

 ## News
 **Aug 23, 2022 CINO has been accepted as a long paper at [COLING 2022](http://coling2022.org).
 We will update the final paper and release the corresponding resources after the camera-ready deadline.**

-Mar 30, 2022 We release a new pre-trained model called PERT, check https://github.com/ymcui/PERT

 Feb 21, 2022 CINO-small (6-layer, 148M parameters) have been released.

 Jan 25, 2022 CINO-base-v2, CINO-large-v2, and WCM-v2 have been released.